entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

         #end
      </div>
      ```
-11. Click `Save` to add to the Strapi Content Template list.
+11. Click `Save` to add to the Template list.

 ### Edit a Content Template